-“Stay where I can see you,” Emily tells him, with every hint of worried-mother in her voice.
+“Stay where I can see you,” Emily tells him, a hint of worried-mom in her voice.

 Emily’s concerns and fears go beyond what most parents experience.
 When her baby was born, she was handed little Sophia.
 Through toddlerhood, Sophia showed a preference for “boy toys” and sports.